Bengman/Methodology/android.md

 - [ ] Confirm by going to recovery mode by choosing it in the menu on the phone.
 You should now see the TWRP recovery mode menu.
 - [ ] Install the root (CF Auto Root) while in fastboot mode `sudo fastboot boot ~/Path-To-The-Image/boot.img`

+## Creating a virtual Android device with Android Studio
+- [ ] TODO

 ## Installing tools

 ### Drozer